glscene/GLScene/README.md

 # GLScene
-GLScene is a graphics engine based on OpenGL and VCL components for Delphi and C++ Builder, Embarcadero RAD Studio. <br>
+GLScene is a graphics engine based on OpenGL and VCL components for Delphi & C++ Builder, Embarcadero RAD Studio. <br>
 It provides a class library and tools for rendering 3D scenes with spatial objects, freeforms, verlets and virtual intelligent actors